mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_methodology.md

 ### N-grams
 For our purposes, n-grams are phrases of a certain length or "n".
 Technically, linguists consider n-grams to be "a contiguous sequence of n items from a given sequence of text or speech" ([Wikipedia](https://en.wikipedia.org/wiki/N-gram)).

-[Google Books Ngram Viewer](https://books.google.com/ngrams) is a popular tool for visualizing n-grams over time in the Google Books data set.

-Prof. Brandon Walsh delves into the nuances of the Ngram Viewer over on his [text analysis workbook](https://bmw9t.gitbooks.io/introduction-to-text-analysis/content/issues/google-ngram.html).

 ### Topic modeling
-A complex technique for determining the topic or a list of topics of a document/corpus.
+A complex, statistical method for determining the topic or a list of topics of a document/corpus.

-For more introduction, check out [Getting Started with Topic Modeling and MALLET](http://programminghistorian.org/lessons/topic-modeling-and-mallet).
-Also, [Topic Modeling Made Just Simple Enough](https://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/) by Ted Underwood.
+See [Topic Modeling Made Just Simple Enough](https://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/) by Ted Underwood.

 ### Sentiment analysis
 Sentiment analysis is a form of "natural language processing" that attempts to determine whether a chunk of text is positive, negative, or some other subjective measurement.